-Here’s what you need to know about Dank, what it is, and the real reasons why Dank can deliver some hard-hitting (and often unwelcome) effects.
+Wondering what’s ‘Dank’?
+Here’s what you need to know about it, what it is, and the real reasons why it can deliver some hard-hitting (and often unwelcome) effects.

 What Exactly Is Dank?

-Like most drug terminology, the word ‘dank’ started out as just another simple adjective used to describe a place that is uncomfortably moist, damp, and dark – think of a dingy, mold-infested basement, a bat-infested cave, or some other unwelcoming spot.
-That’s why if you drop the word ‘dank’ around folks who aren’t familiar with slang, they likely won’t have a clue what you’re talking about – which, after all, is the point of using slang words, right?
+Like most drug terminology, the word ‘dank’ started out as just another simple adjective used to describe a place that is uncomfortably moist, damp, and dark.
+Think of a dingy, mold-infested basement, a bat-infested cave, or some other unwelcoming spot.
+That’s why if you drop this word around folks who aren’t familiar with slang, they likely won’t have a clue what you’re talking about.
+What, after all, is the point of using slang words, right?

-Ever since the 1970’s, ‘Dank’ has been used by stoners, hippies, and marijuana users to describe high-quality pot that’s high in THC, the psychoactive component in cannabis.
-According to the Urban Dictionary, Dank is “sticky, hairy, stinky, and highly potent marijuana”; it’s also an adjective used to describe something as exceptionally good.
+Ever since the 1970’s, it has been used by stoners, hippies, and marijuana users to describe high-quality pot that’s high in THC.
+It is the psychoactive component in cannabis.
+According to the Urban Dictionary, it is “sticky, hairy, stinky, and highly potent marijuana”.
+It’s also an adjective used to describe something as exceptionally good.

-In fact, some cannabis breeders and dealers are now adding the word ‘Dank’ to descriptions of their high-THC strains, with names like “Dank Schrader” hitting the shelves at some marijuana dispensaries.
-There’s even a cannabis store in Colorado that’s called the DANK Dispensary, and with the increase in marijuana legalization, it’s likely that the word ‘Dank’ will become a common fixture in pot marketing materials throughout the United States.
+In fact, some cannabis breeders and dealers are now adding the word of their high-THC strains, with names like “Dank Schrader” hitting the shelves at some marijuana dispensaries.
+There’s a cannabis store in Colorado that’s called the DANK Dispensary.
+It’s likely that the word will become a common fixture in pot marketing materials throughout the United States.

 What’s The Difference Between Dank and Regular Marijuana?

-Cannabis users claim that in order to be called ‘Dank’, marijuana needs to be notably sticky, have a strong odor, and be exceptionally potent.
-It’s important to know that since ‘Dank’ is actually a slang term, there’s absolutely no regulations to define what Dank is, or isn’t.
+Cannabis users claim that in order to be called it, marijuana needs to be notably sticky, have a strong odor, and be exceptionally potent.
+It’s important to know that since it is actually a slang term, there’s absolutely no regulations to define what it is, or isn’t.

 Whether or not marijuana is truly ‘Dank’ tends to come down to personal opinion.